Sh4zKh4n/lcsc-2019/code/week1/README.md

 ### Windows<a id="sec-1-1-1"></a>

 1. Download and install Notepad++
-2. Download and install MinGW and CygWin
+2. Download and install CygWin (https://www.cygwin.com/).
+In the installation process, install `gcc` and `g++` from the 'Devel' category.
 3. Open Notepad++ and make a file `main.cpp`.
-Save in e.g. `My Documents\LCSC\`. open CygWin and change to the correct directory.
+Save in e.g. `My Documents\LCSC\`.
+Open CygWin and change to the correct directory.

 ### Linux<a id="sec-1-1-2"></a>